kalisio/geokoder/README.md

 Check for the health of the service, returns a json object with the name of the service (geokoder) and it's version number.

-### /capabilities (GET)
+### /capabilities/:operation (GET)

-Returns the list of available geocoding sources, as an array.
+Returns the list of available geocoding sources according to the target operation, as an array.
+Available operations are:
+* `forward` for forward geocoding
+* `reverse` for reverse geocoding

 ### /forward?q=searchString&sources=filterPattern (GET)

-Performs forward geocoding.
+Performs *forward* geocoding.
 Requires at least the `q` parameter which is the string that'll be searched in the geocoding sources.
 The query supports an optional `sources` allowing users to only perform geocoding in matching sources.
 The source matching is based on [minimatch](https://github.com/isaacs/minimatch#minimatch).

 The query returns the list of matching features, as an array.
 Each feature is given a relevance score, and the returned array is sorted based on this value.
 The service also add to each feature and additional `geokoder` object containing the following fields: